 The Board has adopted standards to assist it in making determinations of director independence.
-These standards incorporate, and are consistent with, the definition of "independent" contained in the NYSE Listed Company Manual.
+These standards incorporate, and are consistent with, the definition of "independent" contained in the NYSE Listed Company Manual and other applicable laws, rules and regulations in effect from time to time regarding director independence.
 These standards are included in our Governance Principles, which are available at governanceprinciples.simon.com.
-The Board has amended and restated the Governance Principles to strengthen the role of the Lead Independent Director.
-The Board has affirmatively determined that each of the persons nominated for election as directors by the holders of voting shares meets these standards and is independent.
+In March 2014, the Board amended and restated the Governance Principles to strengthen the role of the Lead Independent Director.
+The Board has affirmatively determined that each of the persons nominated by the Board for election as directors by the holders of voting shares meets these standards and is independent.

-David Simon, Richard Sokolov and Herbert Simon are our employees and are not considered Independent Directors.
+David Simon, Richard Sokolov and Herbert Simon are our employees and are not considered independent directors.